Kotlin/kotlinx-kover/docs/gradle-plugin/migrations/migration-to-0.7.0.md

 ### Renaming Coverage Engines to Coverage Tools
 Previously called engines have been renamed tools.

-IntelliJ Engine was built in by default.
+Kover instrumentation agent and report generator are used by default.

-To use JaCoCo Tool with default version:
+To use JaCoCo tools with default version:
 ```
 kover {
     useJacoco()
 }
 ```

-To use JaCoCo Tool with specified version:
+To use JaCoCo tools with specified version:
 ```
 kover {
     useJacoco("0.8.8")